submariner-io/submariner-website/src/content/quickstart/vsphere_aws/_index.md

 ### OpenShift Prerequisites

-Before we proceed, the following prerequisites have to be downloaded and added to your `$PATH:`
+Before we proceed, the following prerequisites have to be downloaded and added to your `$PATH`:

  1. [openshift-installer](https://cloud.redhat.com/openshift/install/aws/installer-provisioned)
  2. [pull secret](https://cloud.redhat.com/openshift/install/aws/installer-provisioned)